Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval

 \section{Conclusion}

 In this work, we present the Retrieval-Pretrained Transformer (RPT), a retrieval-augmented LM where the retriever is trained as a native component of the LM to retrieve semantically relevant chunks for future text prediction.
 We evaluate RPT on four long-range language modeling tasks, including books, code, and mathematical writing.
 We demonstrate that by seamlessly integrating the retriever into the architecture and training process, RPT benefits from the fusion of retrieved context, improving over strong retrieval-augmented baselines.
+While this work focuses on retrieval from long texts, we argue our empirical findings show that adapting our procedure for general web-based corpora retrieval is an exciting future direction.
+This will require overcoming technical difficulties related to scaling and pretraining corpus construction.
 We envision RPT will pave the way for a new generation of pretrained language models with retrieval deeply integrated throughout their architecture and training process.